A Level Biology

 How will students be assessed?

-A-level: Three 2 hour exams at the end of Year 13
+Three two-hour exams at the end of Year 13.

 The practical biology skills of students are also assessed as part of the exams and include key techniques, such as using microscopes, as well as planning and conducting investigations.